Burr DeBenning: Career

 DeBenning first acted professionally in an off-Broadway play that lasted four days.
 He next joined a professional troupe in Boston.

 DeBenning appeared in nearly 100 films and TV shows including the television films The House on Greenapple Road (1970), Brinks: The Great Robbery (1976) and Hanging by a Thread (1979).
 He appeared in such television programs as CHiPs; Custer; Nakia; Matlock; Matt Houston; Mike Hammer; Magnum, P.I.; The Rockford Files; Kojak; The Streets of San Francisco; Hawaii Five-O; Matt Helm; Medical Center; McCloud; Ironside; Columbo and Medical Story.
 In 1969, DeBenning appeared as Orrey Hills on the TV series The Virginian in the episode titled "Journey to Scathelock".
 He also co-starred with Robert Wagner in City Beneath the Sea (1971).

 His film appearances included a memorable turn as a comic prone Marine in Beach Red (1967), Sweet November (1968), St. Ives (1976), The Incredible Melting Man (1977), Armed Response (1986), A Nightmare on Elm Street 5: The Dream Child (1989), and Love Field (1992).
 He played Lt.
 Jim Porter, a Navy Intelligence agent, in the 1978 science fiction TV miniseries, The Return of Captain Nemo, originally shown on U.S. TV as a three part miniseries (50-minutes each episode) and later released theatrically outside the U.S. in a 102-minute widescreen version renamed The Amazing Captain Nemo.
-From 1981-82, he played evil town boss Paul Garrett (and later his equally evil twin brother, Richard Garrett) in the TV series Father Murphy.
+From 1981 to 1982, he played evil town boss Paul Garrett (and later his equally evil twin brother, Richard Garrett) in the TV series Father Murphy.

 Personal life

-DeBenning was married to actress Susan Silo.
+DeBenning was married to actress Susan Silo and had two children.